Postoperative pulmonary complications (PCCs) occur as frequently as cardiac complications during noncardiac related surgeries.

 • Redistribution of ventilation toward dependent lung areas

-In this study, individualized PEEP included three total recruitment maneuvers and PEEP titration during anesthesia.
+In the study, individualized PEEP included three total recruitment maneuvers and PEEP titration during anesthesia.
 PEEP settings were individualized by using electrical impedance tomography.4

-While these are all positive findings, it’s noteworthy that an improvement of overall patient outcomes could not be established in this analysis.4 This means the trial did not produce any results showing a reducing in PCCs in obese patients receiving individualized PEEP versus fixed PEEP.
+While these are all positive findings, it’s noteworthy that an improvement of overall patient outcomes could not be established in the analysis.4 This means the trial did not produce any results showing a reduction in PCCs in obese patients receiving individualized PEEP versus fixed PEEP.

 Summary